microsoft/AzureDeepStreamAccelerator/documentation/quickstart-readme.md

    ![How to link your Blob Storage Account](./media/linking_iothub_file_upload.png)

+5. Save.

 ## Step 3.
 Set up the Edge device

 Azure DeepStream Accelerator is available on any device with sufficient storage space and an NVIDIA GPU, as long as it supports NVIDIA's container runtime.
-However, most of our testing is done on Jetson Orin.
+However, most of our testing is done on Jetson AGX Orin.
 Please be advised that we cannot handle issues opened in regards to untested setups.

 ### Discrete NVIDIA GPU